nysenate/OpenLegislation/docs/backend/index.md

 Create these directories where you wish and ensure they are correctly referenced in `env.staging`, and `env.archive` respectively.

-#### Elasticsearch Search Configuration

-Set `elastic.search.cluster.name` to match the cluster name you set in Elasticsearch Setup.

-Ensure that elasticsearch is running prior to Open Legislation startup.

 #### Postgres Database Configuration

 Set these properties according to the values you set in the Database Setup section.